ricardosoareslacerda/broker-drone-cluster-monitor/README.md

 :small_blue_diamond: [Como rodar a aplicação](#como-rodar-a-aplicação-arrow_forward)

-## Features

-- Import a HTML file and watch it magically convert to Markdown
-- Drag and drop images (requires your Dropbox account be linked)
-- Import and save files from GitHub, Dropbox, Google Drive and One Drive
-- Drag and drop markdown and HTML files into Dillinger
-- Export documents as Markdown, HTML and PDF

 ## Descrição do projeto

 Este sistema compôem 3 modulos de um Projeto de Monitoramento de Drones: